 - Seek to comply with their industry standards and best practice

-Furthermore, under the terms of our fund documentation, we will have regard to the following when making our investments:
+Furthermore, we will have regard to the following when making our investments:

 - We will not knowingly make an investment in a portfolio company which seeks to exploit child labour;